ShivamPatelShivamPatel/Photon/README.md

 # Photon
-Attempt to implement a distributed In-Switch Photon movement simulator in P4
+Attempt to implement a distributed simulator for In-Switch Photon motion in P4